CaptainCustard/Rock-Paper-Scissor/README.md

-This is Rock-Paper-Scissors game against the CPU!

-Enjoy!
+Play a game of rock-paper-scissors against the computer!
+The first to win 5 times win the round.
+Play [here](https://captaincustard.github.io/rock-paper-scissors/)